 The goal of this study is to develop an autonomous ship landing solution for VTOL UAVs by closely following the Navy helicopter ship approach and landing procedure.
 This automation has been achieved by using a single onboard camera without using GPS.
-The ship landing system consists of a machine vision system and a nonlinear control system.
-The machine vision system is developed while taking advantage of state-of-the-art machine learning and classical computer vision techniques.
+The developed ship landing system consists of a machine vision system and a nonlinear control system.
+The machine vision system is developed taking advantage of state-of-the-art machine learning and classical computer vision techniques.
 The control system is developed to generate situation-adaptive control inputs by introducing the idea of nonlinear gain variation and a probabilistic approach to limit the impact of incorrect estimations.

 Multiple flight tests are systematically conducted to verify the safety of vertical landing maneuver, long-range detection and robust tracking capability, and landing accuracy.
 The UAV lands vertically independent of ship motions in the same manner as a Navy helicopter lands on a ship.
-More than 100 landing tests are successfully conducted on a moving deck, which mimicked realistic and challenging 6 DOF ship motions.
-The machine learning object detector trained by the YOLOv3 algorithm begins identifying the 1.8 x 1.8 meters (6 x 6 feet) ship platform from 0.25 kilometers away, which means the range in the case of a real ship landing can be 17.3 kilometers (9.3 nautical miles).
-This is estimated assuming that the rear-side of a typical small ship occupies an area of 15 x 15 meters (50 x 50 feet).
-The unique nonlinear control system demonstrates robust tracking capability during a wide range of realistic scenarios such as random initial positions, complicated ship motions, communication latency, sensor noise, and in the presence of winds up to 9 m/s (17.5 knots).
+100 landing tests are successfully conducted on a moving deck, which mimicked realistic and challenging 6 DOF ship motions.
+The machine learning object detector trained by the YOLOv3 algorithm begins identifying the 6 x 6 ft ship platform from 250 meters away, which means the range in the case of a real ship landing can be 17.3 kilometers (9.3 nautical miles).
+This is estimated assuming that the rear-side of a typical small ship occupies an area of 50 x 50 ft.
+The unique nonlinear control system demonstrates robust tracking capability during a wide range of realistic scenarios such as random initial positions, complicated ship motions, communication latency, sensor noise, and in the presence of winds up to 20 mph.
 Since the landing command is triggered once the UAV flies into the pre-defined landing threshold area, the final landing points are randomly positioned within the area.
-The current landing threshold is 0.35 x 0.35 meters area which is sufficient to guarantee safe landing on a 1.22 x 1.22 meters (4 x 4 feet) landing deck.
+The current landing threshold is 35 x 35 cm area which is sufficient to guarantee safe landing on a 122 x 122 cm (4 x 4 ft) landing deck.